eric-rizzi/teaching/_course_specifics/independent_study.md

 Docker is a fundamental technology of the modern web.
 Understanding how it works, even at a high level, helps students appreciate how code moves around the globe.
-In this unit, students learned to run, augment, and build Docker containers.
-A particular highlight is that they get to look at the image I use for my middle schoolers the is a "Harry Potter Terminal Scavenger Hunt".
+In this unit, students learn to run, augment, and build Docker their own containers.
+A particular highlight is that they get to look at the image I use for my middle schoolers: the "Harry Potter Terminal Scavenger Hunt".

-In the end, students will have an appreciate for how code can be containerized and therefore understand how their code (in a Docker image) can interface with the services that AWS provides.
+In the end, students will have an appreciation for how code can be containerized and therefore understand how their code (in a Docker image) can interface with the services that AWS provides.